-- Refer to Kentucky 14 Day Notice to Vacate to understand how the second notice applies for a repeat offence within 6 months.
+- Refer to Kentucky 14 Day Notice to Vacate to understand how the second notice applies for a repeat offense within 6 months.

 - Landlord obligations must be fulfilled including making immediate repairs otherwise leading to health concerns.
 The tenant usually provides a 14-day notice to complete repairs.
 The landlord cannot counter by issuing a notice for noncompliance of lease terms.

-- For serious lapses, hand delivery of a notice with a signed receipt can help strengthen the case for eviction in case the same offence is repeated.
+- For serious lapses, hand delivery of a notice with a signed receipt can help strengthen the case for eviction in case the same offense is repeated.